QuLab-VU/tempo_code/nextflow_files/README.md

 This process uses the fileInfo.csv as input to generate arguments needed to run the image processing.
 The output is a csv file with the following fields:

  - Image locations (ch1 = nuclear image path for HTS data)
- - Overwrite (True or False)
+ - Overwrite existing output files (True or False)
  - Plate ID
  - Regional properties (True or False)
  - Path to save segmentation output
  - Well
 ### improc
 This process handles the image processing.
 The task arguments are used as input to the Celery workers running the image processing jobs.
-The output of this process are the segmented image masks and the cell counts of each image in individual csv files.
+The outputs of this process are the segmented image masks and the cell counts of each image in individual csv files.
 ### get_cellcounts
 The final process compiles all of the computed cell counts into one csv file.